top of page

 Not fireflies…

-Boats and people—five river trips worth, spread out like refugees.
-Delicious smells drift across the dunes.
+Boats and people – five river trips worth, over a hundred, are spread out on the huge beach like refugees.
+Delicious cooking smells drift across the dunes.
 Suzy runs up and gives me a bear hug.
 Her laugh is all the welcome I’ll ever need.
 I notice her bandaged hand.
-She shakes her head, smiling, points to the paddle raft dry-docked in the sand, on its edge and being patched by firelight.
+She shakes her head, smiling, points to the paddle raft dry-docked in the sand, on its edge, being patched by firelight.
 A crowd of boatmen, beers in hand, surround it, passing a bottle.
-Tired as we are, boatmen’s sleeping bags will remain lonely for a while yet.
+Tired as we are, the boatmen’s sleeping bags will remain lonely for a while yet.

 “Everyone okay?”

-She tells me of Jane and Dave and Joel.
+She tells me of Jane and Dave and Joel, and I share my Bill and Ted.

-Next morning, after sleeping in and re-rigging and breakfast, we separate, smiling and waving and hooting, and slide back into the current on our separate ways towards Lava Falls.
+Next morning, after sleeping in and re-rigging and breakfast, each trip separates, sharing smiles and waving and hooting, and we each slide back into the current on our separate ways towards Lava Falls.

 Lava is the largest whitewater maelstrom on one of the world’s most renowned rivers.
-It drops over fifteen feet in seventy-five yards.
-It is filled with boat-flipping holes, colossal waves, and bone-crushing volcanic rocks.
+Depending on who’s breathless stories you believe, it drops either seventeen or thirty feet in seventy-five yards.
+Either way, it is filled with boat-flipping holes, unpredictably colossal waves, and bone-crushing volcanic rocks.
 It is now running high and furious at forty-five thousand cubic feet per second.
-Enough to make any river runner rather anxious.
+Enough to make any river runner’s belly start to groan.

-We pass Vulcan’s Anvil: a shiny, black basalt obelisk sitting placidly, deceptively, a mile above Lava, dead smack in the center of the river.
+We pass Vulcan’s Anvil: a shiny, black basalt column sitting placidly, deceptively, a mile above Lava, dead smack in the center of a calm section of river.
 The core of an ancient volcano, once violent, the Anvil is now an altar, the serene recipient of wayward boater’s prayers and offerings.
 We float that final mile of quiet water, hushed and anticipatory, then round the ultimate bend.

 Once again, we are met by the sound of water.